Kimberly Prendergast, LMFT, Lic. #37448

-Kimberly has been assisting children, adolescents and families in crisis for over 20 years.
+Kimberly has been assisting children, adolescents and families in crisis for over 25 years.
 She strongly believes in the power of hope and principles of recovery for the treatment of mental illness and substance use disorders.
 Her experience includes providing support to those navigating the criminal justice and educational systems as well as treatment within an inpatient psychiatric unit and in various outpatient and community settings.
 Kimberly has therapeutic interests in the areas of mindfulness, parenting and family issues, child and adolescent development, dramatherapy and clinical areas of anxiety, depression, substance abuse and trauma.
-She holds a bachelor's degree in Psychology, from the California State University at Northridge.
 She also holds a Master of Arts in Clinical Psychology from Antioch University Santa Barbara.
-Additionally, she is a certified CBT clinician by the Academy of Cognitive Therapy and a mentor and supervisor for the County of Ventura.
+Additionally, she is a certified CBT clinician by the Academy of Cognitive Therapy.

 Wesley has worked with children, adolescents and families in crisis since 2005.
 She specializes in behavioral therapy and behavior modification techniques.
 Wesley started in the field as a behavioral specialist working with at-risk youth and their families in their home, school and/or community.
 In 2010, She began providing psychotherapy for children, adolescents, individuals, couples and families in a private practice setting.
 Wesley has therapeutic interests in the areas of parenting and family issues, relationships, child and adolescent groups, and clinical areas of ADHD, ODD, Anxiety, Addiction, and Mood Disorders.
 She holds a Bachelor's Degree in Psychology with a minor in Developmental Psychology, from the University of California Los Angeles.
 She also holds a Master of Arts in Counseling Psychology from California Lutheran University.